TabunKaze03/MahjongKaze/README.md

-And the previouse player discarded a Bamboo8, you can choose to "Kan" when the system asks you:
+If the previouse player discarded a Bamboo8, you can choose "Kan" when the system asks you:
 ```sh
 P1,which do you want to Kan bamboo8 ? (or 'skip')
 ```